-- Judges have more options in determining sentencing for white collar crimes—for blue collar crimes, sentencing is mandatory.
+- Judges have more options in determining to sentence for white-collar crimes—for blue-collar crimes, sentencing is mandatory.

 HOW IS Sentencing DIFFERENT IN White collar crime law?

 Depending on the type of law that was broken, white-collar crimes can be prosecuted at the federal level, the state level, or both when the laws overlap.
 In overlap situations, the federal action is taken after state prosecution, and only in certain situations, such as when there is a substantial federal interest in proceeding with a second prosecution.

 At either level, sentencing can include jail time, heavy fines, and the payment of restitution to victims.
 It is interesting to note that federal convictions for a white-collar criminal often result in higher rates of incarceration than is typical for an individual convicted of possession of drugs or firearms.
 The following white-collar crime incarceration rates illustrate this point:

 - Fraud has a 35.6 percent rate of incarceration